Monstera deliciosa

 The rapid yellowing of lower leaves is a clear sign of over-watering, usually caused by too little light.
 Although they can do well in darker locations, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of accessible oxygen for the roots will cause them to subsequently breakdown over the oncoming days.
 Click here to learn more about root rot and how to address it, and always feel the pot's weight for confirmation (heaviness = good soil moisture, & vice versa).

-Curled leaves and brown leaf-edges are the result of too little water and over-exposure to the sun.
+Curled or scabbed brown leaf-edges are the result of too little water and over-exposure to the sun.
 Monstera are best located in bright, indirect settings, and those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
 A splash of winter sunlight is acceptable as long as the soil moisture is regularly observed, with complete avoidance once summer comes along.

-Guttation is a perfectly normal phenomenon, but it may signify slight over-watering or too dry air.
-Moisture is absorbed through the roots and will exit the plant via the stomata, called transpirational pull.
+Guttation (above) is a perfectly normal phenomenon, but it may signify slight over-watering or dry air.
+Moisture is absorbed through the roots and will exit the plant via the stomata, called 'transpirational pull'.
 In situations of coldness, dry air or at night, the stomata will shut, leading to an imbalance within the plant.
 As the pressure mounds with the roots continuing to draw in moisture, small droplets will appear around the edges of the leaves.
 Although in some cases, it could be the product of over-watering, nine times out of ten, it's harmless and requires no difference in care.

 Although aerial roots shouldn't be pruned off, it's safe to cut a root if it has damage to its tip.
 Remember to use a clean pair of scissors or secateurs around three inches from the area to avoid the problem spreading.
 A smaller root will develop near to the wound, signalling the resurgence of its overall health!